 Applying Fibonacci retracements to gold charts

-- Find a clear trend in the gold price chart.
+- Identify a clear, significant trend in the gold price chart.

-- Draw the Fibonacci retracement tool from the chosen points.
+- Apply the Fibonacci retracement tool between those points.

 - 23.6% retracement: $1,927.54